keeps/commons-ip-dotnet/README.md

 ## Commons-IP (Java)

 The base of this project is the implementation of [E-ARK IP manipulation java library](https://github.com/keeps/commons-ip).
-The current application use somes strategies to use a wrapper of that project in order to use apply it a .net project.
+The current application uses somes strategies to use a wrapper of that project in order to use apply it a .net project.

 ## IKVM
 "IKVM.NET includes the following components: A Java Virtual Machine implemented in .NET.
 A .NET implementation of the Java class libraries.
 A tool that translates Java bytecode (JAR files) to .NET IL (DLLs or EXE files)."
 For more information see [http://www.ikvm.net/](http://www.ikvm.net/)

 ### Usage
-IKVM have a large number of aplications and functionalities, in this project the propose is create a dll file from a jar library.
-With dll file we can import into a .Net project and use without any complication or major setup.
+IKVM has a large number of aplications and functionalities.
+In this project, the propose is to create a dll file from a jar library that is possible to import into a .Net project and use it without any complication or major setup.

-Download the correct version of IKVM, the IKVM version need to be the same as JDK.
-The current base project use JDK 1.8, for that, we need to download IKVM 8 from [http://www.frijters.net/ikvmbin-8.1.5717.0.zip](http://www.frijters.net/ikvmbin-8.1.5717.0.zip)
+Download the correct version of IKVM.
+The IKVM version needs to be the same as JDK.
+The current base project uses JDK 1.8, so the download needs to be IKVM 8 from [http://www.frijters.net/ikvmbin-8.1.5717.0.zip](http://www.frijters.net/ikvmbin-8.1.5717.0.zip)

 ```bash
 ikvmc.exe #to view help command
 ```

-In the previous version of java (< 8), we don't need (-recurse) parameter.
-Only need a jar with all dependencies inside, for java 8 we need a jar library and a folder with all 3rd party jar files.
+In the previous version of java (< 8), (-recurse) parameter is not needed because only is needed a jar with all dependencies inside.
+In case of java 8 a jar library and a folder with all 3rd party jar files are used.

 ```bash
 ikvmc.exe -target:library (PATH-JAR-FILE) -recurse:(FOLDER-PATH-WITH-JAR-DEPENDENCIES) -out:(OUTPUT-DLL-FILENAME)